Albertine (album)

 Albertine is the second album by New Zealand singer-songwriter, Brooke Fraser.
 It was released in New Zealand and in the Oceanic region's iTunes Store on 4 December 2006.
 The album was released in Australia on 31 March 2007, where it peaked at No. 29.
 The album's lead single is "Deciphering Me".
 The follow-up single is "Shadowfeet" – a piano-driven ballad released in January 2007.
-Albertine became Fraser's second No. 1 album, and she became the only second New Zealand artist in history to have a consecutive album release and have it debut at the No. 1 position on the New Zealand album charts.
-The first was by Blindspott with their album End the Silence earlier in the same year.
+Albertine became Fraser’s second album to reach No. 1, making her only the second New Zealand artist in history to have back-to-back album releases debut at the top of the New Zealand album charts.
+The first was Blindspott, whose album End the Silence achieved the same earlier that year.

 A deluxe edition was released on 10 December; a year after the original release.
 The deluxe version features a bonus CD of eight live recordings (including a cover of Simon & Garfunkel's "The Sounds of Silence"), an entirely new booklet and double gatefold digipack packaging.
 "C.S.
-Lewis Song" was released as a radio single to promote this re-release.
+Lewis Song" was released as a promotional single to promote this re-release.

 Albertine was also Brooke's US debut, released 27 May 2008 and entered the Billboard 200 at No. 90 on 19 July 2008.

 Albertine was also picked as an "Editor's Music Choice" on iTunes USA which helped propel the album into the Top 10.